 The child may be developmentally delayed in physical development but has a prognosis of catching up.

-The child with a Mild disability could have one or more of the following conditions:
+The child with a Mild disability could have one or more of the following:

-Developmental/Learning conditions that are not severe enough to require special education.
+Developmental/Learning impairment that are not severe enough to require special education.

-Mental conditions with mild mental retardation in children who usually will be able to live independently as an adult, hold a job, and manage their lives with some guidance in crises.
-A child with mild mental retardation can often be in a mainstream class with resource room help or tutoring.
+Cognitive impairment with a mild intellectual disability in children who usually will be able to live independently as an adult, hold a job, and manage their lives with some guidance in crises.
+A child with a mild intellectual disability can often be in a mainstream class with resource room help or tutoring.

 Physical/Medical conditions, such as mild cerebral palsy and treatable medical conditions such as controlled seizures, hearing or vision impairment.

 Caregivers need to provide a structured supportive setting in which most activities are designed to improve the child's functioning.